vpicaveclub/vpicave.club/_posts/2019-08-02-constition-and-bylaws.md

 # Constitution and Bylaws

-The current constitution can be found in the latest [TROG Prospective Member Guide](https://drive.google.com/file/d/1o5xEle7ZasEu5WDF_cFybOE1f6W9Zq7W/view).
+The current constitution can be found on [SIVTAC](http://sivtac.org/wiki/doku.php?id=sivtac:constitutions).

 # Amendments